NamitaMalik/Map-vs-FlatMap/README.md

 Well, I encountered a situation where I had **Observable** of **Observables** and I wanted a single stream out of them and to solve this I got introduced to another interesting operator:

-**flatMap** - It basically *merges an observable sequence of observable sequences into an observable sequence.*
+**flatMap** - It basically *merges an observable sequence of observable sequences into a single observable sequence.*

 So, let's take a sample snippet to see how the it works.
 We have an array of visitors as given below: